Attenborough Class

 Attenborough class will also be covering the following units in other areas of the curriculum;

-Music – Ballads where we engage with the story behind songs and even have a go at writing our own!
+Music – Ballads where we engage with the story behind songs and even have a go at writing our own & creating compositions

-Physical Education - Netball and fitness- we aim to beat our personal bests and develop invasion game skills.
+Physical Education - Netball and fitness- we aim to beat our personal bests and develop invasion game skills, football and yoga.

 Finally, it would be wonderful to celebrate personal achievements so therefore any extra work the children complete at home, whether it is written, maths or creative, is welcomed in class.